GaTa: Television and film

-GaTa began his acting career in the FXX TV series Dave, in which he plays an authentic but "heightened" version of himself named Davionate "GaTa" Ganter.
+GaTa began his acting career in the FXX TV series Dave, in which he plays an authentic but "heightened" version of himself.
 Having never acted beyond music videos or taken any acting classes, he had to audition to play the role of himself on the show.
 His performance has been well received, leading some critics to say he deserved an Emmy nomination.

 In 2022, GaTa appeared in the stoner film Good Mourning with Machine Gun Kelly and Mod Sun.
 GaTa also appeared on season 1, episode 10 of Apple TV’s Loot as himself.

 In 2023, GaTa played Pete in the romantic comedy film Anyone but You.

 Personal life

 GaTa has bipolar disorder, a condition that was also given to his character on Dave.

 In October 2023, GaTa was arrested and charged with felony domestic violence before being released on bond.